Jeremiah Lopez: Rising Star in the Class of 2026

 Influences

 Lopez credits his dad, his trainer Khory Ross, and his high school coach Jordan Rose as his biggest influences.
-Each of them has played a major role in his development, helping him grow both as a player and as a person while continuing to push him to reach his full potential.
+Each of them has played a major role in his development.
+They help him grow both as a player and as a person.
+They continue to push him to reach his full potential.

 Goals